 The Office of Research and Innovation is dedicated to developing and nurturing impactful interdisciplinary initiatives.
 We support these strategic interdisciplinary research efforts by:

 - Cultivating emerging teams with common research interests

 - Providing seed funding for pilot research projects

 Understanding, managing and using data — often large amounts of unstructured data — is becoming increasingly important in nearly every industry, government sector and academic domain.
 Not having the skills and infrastructure to reliably apply data science has become a major risk in and of itself.
 The UNC System has recognized North Carolina’s capacity to provide national leadership in this important sector, and NC State is uniquely positioned to address these challenges and lead data science efforts on a national stage.

-NC State’s Data Science Initiative will expand our research, teaching and outreach efforts to create a nationally recognized hub of excellence in data science and analytics.
+The Office of Research and Innovation’s Interdisciplinary Data Science efforts work to expand our research, teaching and outreach efforts to create a nationally recognized hub of excellence in data science and analytics.
 We will achieve these goals by better integrating our existing capabilities, improving data science education in both methods and applications, enhancing human and physical resources on a local, regional and national scale, and facilitating internal and external partnerships to further innovate and collaborate with current and future partners.

 Laboratory for Analytic Sciences